Reports say 2022 was good for Nevada casinos, Vegas tourism

 Table-game winnings statewide of $4.8 billion topped the previous record of $4.4 billion set in 2007, Lawton said.
 House winnings from blackjack and other card games, baccarat, craps and roulette were all higher in 2022 than in 2021.

 Casino sports books set a new record last year, winning almost $447 million statewide on $8.7 billion in wagers, Lawton said.
-Last year, those figures were $445 million and $8.1 billion.
+In 2021, those figures were $445 million and $8.1 billion.

 Sports wagers made using mobile apps accounted for more than 68% of sports wagers statewide, up from 65% last year, Lawton added.

-Note: This story has been corrected to reflect the correct year that casino sports book figures were $445 million and $8.1 billion.